[ Printer Friendly Version ] [ Report Abuse ]

 “But then I wouldn’t be able to do this,” he whispered back, putting a hand under her chin.

-He tilted her face up towards his, the water dripping down her face like tears.
+He tilted her face up towards his, stray raindrops sliding over her cheekbones like tears.
 They were only inches apart, but it felt like an eternity as he lowered his lips to hers.
-When they finally met, tingles exploded all over Gwen’s body.
-Her knees turned to jelly, and she was grateful his arms were so tight around her, for she was liable to fall down.
+When they finally met, her knees turned to jelly, and she was grateful his arms were so tight around her, for she was liable to fall down.
 She snaked her arms around his neck, tangling her fingers in his wet hair.
-His lips were soft on hers, but unrelenting.
+His lips were soft on hers, but unrelenting, with a great hunger just below the surface.
 He brought a hand up behind her neck, not letting her pull away even an inch.
 His tongue traced her bottom lip as goose bumps burst out of her skin.
 She opened her mouth, and met his tongue with hers.
 She let her hands roam his torso, feeling every detail through his wet shirt.
 The heat in her body was raging, and steam rose from the water droplets on her arms as they evaporated.
 She felt like she could kiss him forever and never get tired of the sensation.
-He was the first to pull away, breathing heavily, but keeping a hand against her cheek.
+He was the first to pull away, breathing heavily, but keeping a hand behind her neck.
 Gwen took deep breaths, looking up at him with bright eyes.
 He smiled crookedly back at her.

-“Wow,” she said breathily, immediately blushing at the fact she had said it out loud.
+“Wow,” she said breathily, immediately cursing herself for saying it out loud.

 “You’re welcome,” Sirius replied, still smiling.